 Some years I’m all about the flash and sizzle of the holidays with a riotous display of color and pattern.
 But this year, life has been so chaotic, that all I want is peaceful surrounds.
 For my Christmas table setting, that translates into the serene purity of winter white, albeit with a festive air augmented by metallic accents.

 This is the time to pull out you finest, and my table is peppered with vintage and new, and some baubles too!

 Today I’m joining with several bloggers for the Christmas edition of Styled + Set, the Holiday Entertaining Blog Tour I host several times a year.
-If you’re coming over from Decor Gold Designs, let me welcome you!
-Jen has such elegant style and I know you’ll have enjoyed her tour.
-For the rest of the tours please scroll down to the bottom of the post.
+Be sure to visit the rest of the tours at the bottom of the post.

-They’re actually Real Touch Rose Arrangements provided by my sponsor, Flovery, and they are quite amazing!
+They’re actually Real Touch Rose Arrangements and they are quite amazing!
 Not only do they look real but when you get up close and touch them, they truly feel like fresh flowers.
 They’re perfect for the winter when fresh flowers are scarce, or it’s not so easy to go out in bad weather to get them.
-These deliver straight to your door and will take you through many seasons.
-And Flovery has generously offered my readers a coupon for 10% off with no minimum purchase, available until 12/22.
-Just use the code “TENOFF” at checkout.

 To balance the grace of my charming florals, I selected vintage French plates for my plate stack.
 With a gorgeous silver charger as the foundation, I layered delicately patterned Limoges dishes and topped it off with a decorative crystal drop.